 Born Christopher Wallace on May 21, 1972, Biggie Smalls was an American Rapper who was known for his smooth flow and quick-witted lyrics.
 Biggie Smalls was raised in Brooklyn, New York and released his debut album Ready to Die in 1994.
 The album, which reached multi-platinum status, is regarded as one of the best rap CD’s of all time.
 Biggie Smalls, due to his popularity and aggressive rhymes, became a central figure in the East Coast hip-hop scene.
 As a result of his success, Smalls increased New York’s rap credentials at a time when the majority of rap artists came from the West Coast.

-During the late 1990’s a feud developed between Biggie’s rap label, Bad Boy and the West Coast rap label, Death Row Records.
-The West Coast rap scene, which was led by Tupac Shakur, Dr. Dre and Snoop Dogg was similar to the harsh East Coast’s gangster credo that dominated rap music in this era.
-Notorious B.I.G and Tupac Shakur, who were once close friends, were at the forefront of this coastal feud.
-The two sides made their conflict public as Biggie and Tupac d routinely threatened one another in their respective songs.
-These threats were not taken lightly, when rap legend, Tupac Shakur was murdered in 1996.
-Although Biggie was never formally tried nor realistically linked to the death of Tupac, the murder gave way to an unfortunate string of events, which ultimately led to the slaying of Notorious B.I.G.
+Biggie’s rise to prominence is directly correlated with his death.
+During the late 1990’s a feud developed between Biggie’s rap label, Bad Boy and the West Coast rap empire, Death Row Records.
+The West Coast rap scene, which was led by Tupac Shakur, Dr. Dre and Snoop Dogg was intertwined with gang life and the gangster credo that dominated rap music in this era.
+Biggie Smalls and Tupac Shakur, who were once close friends, were at the forefront of the East Coast versus West Coast rap feud that dominated this era of hip hop music.
+The two sides made their conflict public as Biggie and Tupac rapped about their own dominance and routinely threatened one another over their songs.
+This coastal drama eventually led to the death of Biggie Smalls.

 Just recently, in January of 2011, the case was reinvigorated as a result of new information reported by various media outlets.